 “The objective of this business plan is to outline the value I can add to employer’s name.

-In this business plan, I have highlighted my specialism, hiring activity in my market, my candidate and client strategies, my methodology, how I plan to recruit through COVID-19, my competition, my personal revenue projections over 12 months and lastly a suggested solution to reducing my cost during COVID-19.”
+In this business plan, I have highlighted my specialism, hiring activity in my market, my candidate and client strategies, my methodology, how I plan to recruit through economic uncertainties in 2023, my competition and my personal revenue projections over 12 months.”

 You can use this paragraph as a way to introduce your business plan verbally if you’ve called up a hiring manager.
 You can also use this extract in a cold email.